case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 - `ContractCaseCoreError`
 - `ContractCaseExpectationsNotMet`

 (or equivalent names that match the idioms of your language, eg replacing `Error` with `Exception`).
+These must all take a message property (for the message) and a `location` property, which is a string representation of the stack trace.

 - `BoundaryFailureKindConstants.CASE_CONFIGURATION_ERROR` - this is returned when ContractCase believes that the user has configured it incorrectly.
 You should unmarshall this into a `ContractCaseConfigurationError`
 - `BoundaryFailureKindConstants.CASE_CORE_ERROR` - this is returned when something broke inside ContractCase (either a bug such as a programmer error or a situation it doesn't know how to handle, or an internal problem inside a plugin).
 You should marshall this into a `ContractCaseCoreError`.
 You should unmarshall this into a `ContractCaseConfigurationError`